c2lang/c2compiler/README.md

 - check how other Compilers (easier ones) parse Expr cproc -> see expr.c:1311 -> expr()

+## Language
+- Dont allow Declaration in Condition of if stmt?

 ## General
 - remove unused import
 - dont import local, (for single printf)